List on Bids44 →

 Essential Checks

-12. Check for Water Damage: Remove the SIM tray and shine a flashlight inside the SIM card slot.
-Look for a small white sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant liquid contact.
+12. Check for water damage—remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white/silver sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom and the earpiece with a flashlight.
-If the mesh looks perfectly clean and brand new, but the rest of the phone shows signs of wear, it’s suspicious.
+THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has typical wear, the speaker grille might have been replaced—often after water damage.
 Original meshes accumulate micro-dust that’s almost impossible to fully clean.
-A brand-new mesh could indicate a recent repair, possibly after water damage, which might lead to hidden issues down the line—a ₹1,000-2,500 repair in the near future.
+A speaker replacement can be ₹800-₹1,500.

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sounds and vibration > Vibration intensity.
-Toggle the vibration intensity sliders.
-The haptic motor should produce a sharp, clean “buzz” or “tap” feeling.
-If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
-This is a ₹1,500-3,000 repair that affects the overall premium feel of the phone.
+THE HAPTIC FEEDBACK SENSE: Go to Settings > Sounds and Vibration > Vibration Intensity.
+Adjust the sliders and feel the vibration.
+The haptic engine should produce a clean, tight buzz.
+If it feels dull, loose, or rattly, the haptic motor might be failing or replaced with a cheap part.
+This is a ₹800-₹1,500 repair.

 Common Scams to Watch For (India 2026)

 Fake Box and Accessories.
-The phone itself might be genuine, but the box, charger, and cable could be counterfeit.
-Counterfeit chargers and cables are often poor quality and can damage your phone’s battery or charging port over time.
-Inspect the quality of the box print, cable thickness, and charger weight.
-Genuine Samsung accessories feel substantial and have clear markings.
+The phone might be genuine, but the box, charger, and cable are counterfeit.
+Counterfeit chargers can be dangerous and damage the phone.
+Check the quality of the box print, the weight of the charger, and the feel of the cable.
+Original Samsung accessories have a specific feel and finish.

 Seller’s Guide — How to Maximize Your Samsung Galaxy A35 Resale